– Professor of Rehabilitation Medicine

 Dr Sarno’s early work

-John Sarno MD has now retired but he has left a wonderful legacy for followers, like myself, to continue to develop for the future benefit of people suffering from TMS.
+John E Sarno MD has sadly passed away but he has left a wonderful legacy for followers, like myself, to continue to develop for the future benefit of people suffering from TMS.
 His work with TMS over more than 4 decades provided the basis for my own work from which SIRPA has grown.
 The SIRPA Recovery Programme is a result of my own work since my visit to Dr Sarno in 2007 and now includes a large amount of information, advice, strategies and other self help exercises that are helping people accept and recover from stress-induced symptoms or TMS.